ckegels/Solar-Monitor/README.md

 #### Files needed in Home Assistant

-P these files in the packages folder (config/packages/)
+Place these files in the packages folder (config/packages/)

 - **`energy.yaml`**
   Used for creating energy meters, usable sensors, helpers, and other required entities.